reymon359/gatsby-personal-site/content/posts/how-to-organize-yourself-to-get-things-done/index.md

 Be realistic.
 Plan the week according to the time and activities you will have.
 If you are on holiday or sick, the amount of time and effort you can spend will be different from a more normal week.

-Each day, dedicate some minutes to see how the weekly goals are coming along.
+Each day, dedicate a couple of minutes to see how the weekly goals are coming along.
 Plan the next day depending on their progress and priority.

 For example, if you want to read more on a certain year, you can set up a Year Goal for reading X books.
 Afterward, create an Achievable Goal, such as to read a book.
 Then break it down into Weekly Goals like reading X pages or X chapters.
 Lastly, each day, have a look at what you will focus on the day after towards completing your Weekly goals.
 It could be reading for 2 hours or just 30 minutes.
 It depends on how the goal is coming along and if there are others with more priority that need more time.